Loom and Leaf Review

 This is our review of the Loom and Leaf mattress, a recent entrant into the memory foam mattress market from mattress company Saatva.
 They are already making a big impact with their high quality memory foam mattress and direct-to-home delivery and installation model that is taking on the heavyweights in the industry.

-Loom and Leaf has been our top memory foam mattress choice and one of our highest rated beds last year as well as now in 2017.
+Loom and Leaf has been one of our top memory foam mattress choices and one of our highest rated beds last year as well as now headed into 2018.
 Hopefully this Loom and Leaf review will help you decide if it is the right choice for you!

-FAQ: Read about Loom & Leaf in our Top 10 Best Mattresses of 2017 Guide
+FAQ: Read about Loom & Leaf in our Top 10 Best Mattresses Guide

 Loom and Leaf was started by mattress company Saatva, who sells innerspring mattresses exclusively online that get very good reviews and at an attractive price.Loom and Leaf is their memory foam mattress brand.